-| Fighting Complacency | As more time passes since the Exxon Valdez spill, the Council's concern about complacency setting in grows.
-Our job is to combat complacency to ensure the system remains the greatest spill prevention and response system in the world.
+| Fighting Complacency |

+As more time passes since the Exxon Valdez spill, the Council's concern about complacency setting in grows.
+Our job is to combat complacency to ensure the system remains one of the greatest spill prevention and response systems in the world.

-The Council has become increasingly concerned about rollbacks or weakening of state and federal environmental protections.
+The Council has become increasingly concerned about rollbacks or weakening of state and federal regulatory agencies.
 Accordingly, time and resources are allocated to monitoring and commenting on potential changes in laws and regulations that might negatively impact the safe storage and transportation of oil.
-The Council also devoted a significant amount of resources toward monitoring and educating legislators, regulators, and the public about the contract transition for tanker escort, prevention, and response related marine services from Crowley Marine Services to Edison Chouest Offshore in 2018.
-This transition was important because these resources include key oil tanker spill prevention services, and the response assets should prevention measures fail.